Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Inverse problem and selection of a robust model

-This model is designed so that no coefficient can be removed without impacting notably the quality of fit.
-It can be thought as the minimal structure allowing an adequate reconstruction of the observed resonance frequencies, in conjunction with the viscoelastic model Equation (\ref{eq4}) and the metamodel Equation (\ref{eq1}).
-This minimal structure makes the model more robust against measurements errors, but it introduces probably some bias.
+Hypothesis H4 is chosen so that no coefficient can be removed without impacting notably the quality of fit.
+It can be thought as the minimal structure allowing an adequate reconstruction of the observed resonance frequencies, in conjunction with the viscoelastic model (Eq. (\ref{eq4})) and the metamodel (Eq. (\ref{eq1})).
+This minimal structure makes the model more robust against measurements errors, even if it probably introduces some bias.

-As a first step, our concern is to eliminate the influence of the moisture content and bring both series of measurement to a common basis.
-If $e_1[n]$, $e_2[n]$, $e_3[n]$ and $e_4[n]$ are the 4 independent components characterizing the mechanical properties of the reed $n$ (these components are conditioned similarly to PCA as orthogonal factors: mean 0, standard deviation 1 and intercorrelation 0), this can be achieved by reducing the components to a number of 3 for each series $s$ ($\check{e}_1[s,n]$, $\check{e}_2[s,n]$ and $\check{e}_3[s,n]$ ) in the following way:
+As a first step, our concern is to eliminate the influence of the moisture content and to bring both series of measurements to a common basis (i.e. predict the effect of drying on the viscoelastic parameters of series B, the series A being taken as a reference). $e_1[n]$, $e_2[n]$, $e_3[n]$ and $e_4[n]$ are the 4 independent components characterizing the mechanical properties of the reed $n$.
+The choice of the notations is as follows: $e_k[n]$ is the $k$th element of the vector $\mathbf{e}[n].$, which depends on $n$.
+These components are conditioned similarly to PCA as orthogonal factors: mean 0, standard deviation 1 and intercorrelation 0.
+The elimination of the moisture content can be achieved by reducing the components to a number of 3 for each series $s=1$ (series A) and $s=2$ (series B): for reasons explained in Appendix \ref{simplifiedModel}, these components are denoted $\check{e}_1[s,n]$, $\check{e}_2[s,n]$ and $\check{e}_3[s,n]$ .